Distortion coefficients of the $\alpha$-Grushin plane: Preliminaries

 Now that we have turned our sub-Riemannian manifold into a metric space, we would like to study the geodesics associated with $\mathrm{d_{CC}}$.
 These would be horizontal curves that are locally a minimiser for the length functional $\mathrm{L_{CC}}$.
 Because of the lack of a torsion-free metric connection, we cannot study geodesics through a covariant derivative.
-Rather, we will characterise these geodesics via Hamilton's equations.
+Rather, some sub-Riemannian geodesics can be characterised via Hamilton's equation.